junxit/us-congress-bills-111/bill.md

 - **(4)** the impact of such a building code requirement on the actuarial soundness of the National Flood Insurance Program;
 - **(5)** the effectiveness of nationally recognized codes in allowing innovative materials and systems for flood-resistant construction; and
 - **(6)** the feasibility and effectiveness of providing an incentive in lower premium rates for flood insurance coverage under such Act for structures meeting whichever of such widely used and nationally recognized building code or any applicable local building code provides greater protection from flood damage.

+## § 27.
+Study on repaying flood insurance debt

+Not later than the expiration of the 6-month period beginning on the date of the enactment of this Act, the Administrator of the Federal Emergency Management Agency shall submit a report to the Congress setting forth a plan for repaying within 10 years all amounts, including any amounts previously borrowed but not yet repaid, owed pursuant to clause (2) of subsection (a) of section 1309 of the National Flood Insurance Act of 1968 (42 U.S.C.
+4016(a)(2)).

+## § 28.
+Study regarding impact of rate increases on pre-FIRM properties

+- **(a)** *In general* The Comptroller General of the United States shall conduct a study to assess the impacts of implementing provisions regarding pre-FIRM properties (as such term is defined in section 578(b) of the National Flood Insurance Reform Act of 1994 (42 U.S.C.
+4014)), including the impact on the program participation rate among owners, renters, and tenants of non-primary residences or commercial nonresidential properties.
+In conducting the study, the Comptroller General shall analyze the cost effectiveness and effect on local government tax base of various options, including an option of implementing such provisions on the severe repetitive loss properties only.
+- **(b)** *Report* The Comptroller General shall submit a report to Congress regarding the results and conclusions of the study under subsection (a) not later than the expiration of the 9-month period beginning on the date of enactment of this Act.

+## § 29.
+Study of effects of Act

+- **(a)** *Study* The Administrator of the Federal Emergency Management Agency shall conduct a study to identify and assess the impacts, including short-term and long-term impacts, of this Act and the amendments made by this Act on the financial soundness of the national flood insurance program.
+- **(b)** *Report* Not later than 12 months after the date of the enactment of this Act, the Administrator shall submit a report to the Congress setting forth the results and conclusions of study under subsection (a), which shall include specific recommendations for actions to mitigate against any negative financial impacts resulting from this Act and the amendments made by this Act that could increase the debt of the national flood insurance program.

+## § 30.
+Rulemaking

+- **(a)** *Interim final rule* The Administrator of the Federal Emergency Management Agency shall issue an interim final rule as a temporary regulation implementing this Act and the amendments made by this Act as soon as practicable after the date of the enactment of this Act, without regard to the provisions of chapter 5 of title 5, United States Code.
+All regulations prescribed under the authority of this subsection that are not earlier superseded by final regulations shall expire not later than one year after the date of the enactment of this Act.
+- **(b)** *Initiation of rulemaking* The Administrator of the Federal Emergency Management Agency may initiate a rulemaking to implement this Act and the amendments made by this Act as soon as practicable after the date of the enactment of this Act.
+The final rule issued pursuant to such rulemaking may supersede the interim final rule promulgated under subsection (a).